mlpack/blog/doc/tutorials/Kirill2017Week11.md

+@brief Cross-Validation and Hyper-Parameter Tuning - Week 11
+@author Kirill Mishchenko
-Title: Cross-Validation and Hyper-Parameter Tuning: Week 11
+@page Kirill2017WeekEleven Cross-Validation and Hyper-Parameter Tuning - Week 11
-Date: 2017-08-15 13:00:00
+@date 2017-08-15 13:00:00

-Tags: gsoc
-Author: Kirill Mishchenko
+@section Kirill2017WeekEleven Cross-Validation and Hyper-Parameter Tuning - Week 11

 Last week I was primarilly finishing working on k-fold cross-validation and the main part of the hyper-parameter tuning module.
 Sending a PR for k-fold